-- People who are overweight or moderately obese live at least as long as normal weight people, and often longer [1, 2, 3, 4].
+- People who are overweight or moderately obese live at least as long as lower-weight people, and often longer [1, 2, 3, 4].

-- Data in the elderly (among whom more than 70 percent of all deaths occur) found no evidence of excess mortality associated with overweight .
+- Data on the elderly (among whom more than 70 percent of all deaths occur) found no evidence of excess mortality associated with being overweight .

 Fatphobic headlines get more clicks